Bridging Prediction and Intervention Problems in Social Systems: Implementation Science

 The implementation of an ADS system is far from simple.
 The field tends to underestimate the complexity of the institutional context in which ADS systems are integrated and deployed.
 Default institutional decision-making processes (i.e. the ``bureaucratic counter-factual'' to an ADS deployment) already tend to be complex, typically involving multi-step procedures executed by a variety of stakeholders, each with their own intertwining incentives and constraints~\citep{klein2017sources}.

 Beyond the ``bureaucratic counter-factual'' as a baseline institutional policy, an ADS deployment is often even more complex in practice.
-At any point, various independent actors can intervene and shape outcomes at various stages of the decision-making process, and make use of one or more ADS tools to do so.
-The result is an institutional policy change involving \textit{multiple} steps and \textit{multiple} stakeholders, \textit{each} of which can, in some way, impact institutional outcomes (See Figure ~\ref{fig:child-welfare} for such a journey map illustrating this complexity).
+ADS integrationss are an institutional policy change involving \textit{multiple} steps and \textit{multiple} stakeholders, \textit{each} of which can, in some way, impact institutional outcomes (See Figure ~\ref{fig:child-welfare} for such a journey map illustrating this complexity).